 The medical programme includes a large amount of clinical practice with rotations at hospital clinics/wards.
 During the clinical modules, students will work with patients under the supervision of professional tutors.
 The supervision is in English.
 The placements are normally 2 or 4 weeks, but sometimes longer placements are possible to obtain.
+You are normally scheduled for 30 hours per week.
+Each week will give you 1.5 credits.
 You will normally be placed in a group with both Swedish and exchange students.

 Clinical modules take place in both Linköping, Norrköping or Motala as well as Finspång.
 All students do at least one placement outside of Linköping.
 A travel card will be provided for placements outside of Linköping.